TomNussbaumer/github-tools/README.md

 Beware of github user `tmp` while testing ;)

+### TODO

+Sourcing the whole functionality is somewhat stupid, I know.
+It just has grown this way from a few simple aliases and functions.
+If there is some spare time in the future I will convert it.

 ### Changelog

+  * 2015-08-30 (v1.3.0): new command `import`
   * 2015-08-19 (v1.2.0): new commands `root` and `go` (for quick navigation)
   * 2015-08-19 (v1.1.0): new command `debug` (debug output on/off)
   * 2015-09-18 (v1.0.0): initial version